-All Worcestershire Local Authority (LA) maintained schools have a similar approach to meeting the needs of pupils with Special Education Needs or Disabilities (SEND), including Looked After children, and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+In line with Worcestershire Local Authority (LA) maintained schools, as part of Worcestershire Hills Trust, we adopt the LA's approach to meeting the needs of pupils with Special Education Needs or Disabilities (SEND), including Looked After children, and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 The LA Offer for SEND is available at www.worcestershirelocaloffer.org.uk.
 This sets out the provision that is available for children with SEND in Worcestershire.
 All schools are supported to be as inclusive as possible, with needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.

-In September 2017, a governor led nursery opened at the school, Blackwell First School Nursery and Forest School.
-It follows the principles as stated in this report for those children with SEND.
+We have a governor led nursery at the school, Blackwell First School Nursery and Forest School, for children aged 2+ years which follows the principles as stated in this report for those children with SEND.